 Optic nerve damage can occur in people even though they have low or normal eye pressure.
 Even though eye pressure is in the normal range, there is good evidence to show that lowering the pressure with eye drops and sometimes laser or surgery can help preserve patients’ vision.
 It is also widely recognised that in about 1/3rd of cases of glaucoma the characteristic optic nerve changes and visual field loss can develop in an eye with normal pressure – this is termed normal tension glaucoma.

 Childhood glaucoma is a rare form of glaucoma caused by an abnormal drainage system.
 It can exist at birth or develop later.
 Parents may note that the child is sensitive to light, has enlarged and cloudy eyes which water excessively.
 Surgery is usually needed.
-There are two types of childhood glaucoma:

 Secondary glaucomas can develop as a result of other disorders of the eye such as injuries and previous eye conditions.
 The prolonged use of cortisone (steroid) medication has a tendency to raise eye pressure and therefore can lead to secondary glaucoma.

 Pressure can be elevated if the trabecular drainage tissues become blocked by particles.
 Pigment dispersion syndrome is one example of an underlying eye condition that can lead to such a block.
 The focusing lens of the eye is held in position by taut scaffolding called the zonule.
 If the iris (the coloured part of the eye) bows backwards, it can rub against these zonules.
 The pigment granules, which give the iris its colour, may be dislodged.
 They flow with the aqueous fluid until the trabecular mesh traps them as the fluid leaves the eye -much like a strainer traps tea leaves.
 As more and more pigment granules become caught, the trabecular drain works less and less efficiently.
 The eye pressure starts to rise.